Convergence and divergence of Kleinian punctured torus groups: Conditions for convergence and divergence

-We first consider the case where either $\{x_n\}$ or $\{y_n\}$ converge horocyclically to $\fty$.
-(The case where both $\{x_n\}$ and $\{y_n\}$ converge tangentially to $\fty$ is discussed in Section 3.2.)
-Our main result in this case is the following:
+In this subsection, we consider the case where either $\{x_n\}$ or $\{y_n\}$ converge horocyclically to $\fty$.
+The case where both $\{x_n\}$ and $\{y_n\}$ converge tangentially to $\fty$ will be discussed in the next subsection.
+Our main result in this subsection is the following:

 \begin{thm} Suppose that a sequence $(x_n,y_n) \in \HHD$ converges to $(\fty,\fty) \in \Delta$ as $n \to \fty$.
 Assume that either $\{x_n\}$ or $\{y_n\}$ converges horocyclically to $\fty$.
-Then the sequence $Q(x_n,y_n)$ diverges in $\D$. \end{thm}
+Then the sequence $\{Q(x_n,y_n)\}$ diverges in $\D$. \end{thm}

 The argument in the proof of Theorem \ref{horo} is similar to the argument of Minsky in \cite[\S 12.3]{Mi} proving the properness of the map $x \mapsto Q(x, \fty)$ on $\bHH \sm \{\fty\}$.
-We divide the proof of Theorem \ref{horo} into the following two cases: \begin{description} \item[case I] Both $\{x_n\}$ and $\{y_n\}$ converge horocyclically to $\fty$, or \item[case II] One of $\{x_n\}$ and $\{y_n\}$ , say $\{x_n\}$, converges tangentially to $\fty$, and the other one, $\{y_n\}$, converges horocyclically to $\fty$. \end{description}
+We divide the proof of Theorem \ref{horo} into the following two cases: \begin{description} \item[Case I] Both $\{x_n\}$ and $\{y_n\}$ converge horocyclically to $\fty$, or \item[Case II] One of $\{x_n\}$ and $\{y_n\}$, say $\{x_n\}$, converges tangentially to $\fty$, and the other one, $\{y_n\}$, converges horocyclically to $\fty$. \end{description}

-Before proving case I of Theorem \ref{horo}, we recall the foundations of the thin parts of hyperbolic 3-manifolds: Let $M$ be a complete hyperbolic 3-manifold.
+Before proving Case I of Theorem \ref{horo}, we recall the foundations of the thin parts of hyperbolic 3-manifolds.
+Let $M$ be a complete hyperbolic 3-manifold.
 Given $\ep>0$, the $\ep$-thin part $M^{<\ep}$ of $M$ is the set of all points in $M$ where the injective radius is less that $\ep$.
-The Margulis Lemma implies that there is a universal constant $\ep_0>0$ such that each component $T$ of the thin part $M^{<\ep_0}$ of $M$ has a standard type: either $T$ is an open solid-torus neighborhood of a short geodesic (called a Margulis tube), or $T$ is the quotient of an open horoball $B \subset \HH^3$ of a rank-$1$ or -$2$ parabolic group fixing $B$ (called a rank-$1$ or -$2$ cusp).
+The Margulis Lemma implies that there is a universal constant $\ep_0>0$ such that each component $T$ of the thin part $M^{<\ep_0}$ of $M$ has a standard type: either $T$ is an open solid-torus neighborhood of a short geodesic (called a Margulis tube), or $T$ is the quotient of an open horoball $B \subset \HH^3$ by a rank-$1$ or rank-$2$ parabolic group fixing $B$ (called a rank-$1$ or rank-$2$ cusp).